pdjr-signalk-plugins/pgn130316/README.md

 4. 'unit' and 'description' properties are also included in the key meta data.

-## Plugin configuration
+## Configuration

-The plugin includes the following embedded default configuration.
+The plugin includes the following embedded default configuration which preserves as far as possible the stock Signal K path allocations with some corrections for logical inconsistencies, mostly by acknowledging that *all* PGN 130316 messages will include an ```Instance``` field value.

 ```
 "configuration": {